luiz-linkezio/Algoritmo_PRIM-Algoritmo_e_Estrutura_de_Dados-SI-CIN-UFPE-2023.1/README.md

 - `Pandas`: We utilized the _pandas_ library for reading the CSV database, converting the file into a DataFrame, and exploring each item within the DataFrame to create the graph.

+- `Pygame`: We used the Pygame library for sound addition.

 - `Random`: We employed the _random_ library to generate random numbers during calculations for deaths.

 - `Tkinter`: We applied the _tkinter_ library to create user graphical user interfaces (GUIs).